 Pathway 2 is for students who have a preference for a range of interests and a strong grounding across the board.
 They can choose either Geography, History, French or Spanish (depending on which language they have studied at Key Stage 3) and finally 2 GCSE or Level 2 vocational qualifications of their choice.
 All GCSEs and vocational courses are available to Pathway 2 students, although they should be careful to select options that play to their strengths.

 Pathway 3 is for students who are suited to and prefer a range of creative and practical subjects.
-They can choice Geography, History, French or Spanish and finally 2 GCSEs (from a selected range) or vocational qualifications of their choice.
+They can choose Geography, History, French or Spanish and finally 2 GCSEs (from a selected range) or vocational qualifications of their choice.
 The selected GCSEs available to Pathway 3 students are more practical and require fewer written outcomes.

 Additional support and guidance are given to students who have additional needs from the Inclusion Faculty.